uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

-#import "@preview/charged-ieee:0.1.4": ieee
+#import "@preview/charged-ieee:0.1.4": ieee-onecolumn

-#show: ieee.with(
+#show: ieee-onecolumn.with(
   title: [Risk Prediction and Assessment in the Construction Industry],
   abstract: [
-    This project focuses on risk prediction and assessment in the construction industry using incident and accident data from New York City.
-By applying regression-based models, the objective is to predict fatality and injury outcomes, as well as generate a weighted index to evaluate the severity of such events.
-The study contributes to understanding which attributes most strongly influence construction-related incidents and provides insights that may improve safety measures in the industry.
+    This project focuses on risk prediction and assessment in the construction industry using incident and accident data from New York City. ...
   ],
   authors: (
     (